theolepage/ssl-for-slr/README.md

 ## Datasets

 [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) and [VoxCeleb2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) are used for our experiments.

-A folder `data` must be created at the root of the project with the following structure.
+A folder `data` must be created at the root of the project with the structure shown below.

 ```
 data